WindMillCode/Windmillcode-Angular-CDK/projects/wml-angular-components-base/README.md

-v18.2.3100 [9/8/24]pulled features from  seperated angular features from core library to angular-wml-components-base creating WMLAngularTestUtils,WMLAngularTestHttpHandler,WMLAngularModuleForRootProps,WMLAngularMotionUIProperty WMLAngularCustomComponent from their orginal respective part which exlude “Angular in their name”v18.2.3100 [9/8/24]updated package to reflect the version  18.2.3 of @angular/core packagev18.2.3100 [9/8/24]updated package to reflect the version  18.2.3 of @angular/core packagev18.2.3100 [9/8/24]updated package to reflect the version  18.2.3 of @angular/core packagev18.2.3110 [9/10/24]updated package to conform with @windmillcode/angular-wml-components-basev18.2.3111 [9/10/24]updated package to conform with @windmillcode/angular-wml-components-basev18.2.3112 [9/10/24]updated package to conform with @windmillcode/angular-wml-components-basev18.2.3200 [9/16/24][UPDATE] added motionKeyFrameEvent for css transitions WMLAngularMotionUIPropertyv18.2.3200 [9/16/24]updated package to conform with @windmillcode/wml-components-basev18.2.4000 [9/16/24]updated package to reflect the version  18.2.4 of @angular/core package[](/Windmillcode-Angular-CDK-Docs/18.2.3100/intro/wml-components-base)[](/Windmillcode-Angular-CDK-Docs/18.2.3100/schematics/wml-schematics/)
+v18.2.3100 [9/8/24]pulled features from  seperated angular features from core library to angular-wml-components-base creating WMLAngularTestUtils,WMLAngularTestHttpHandler,WMLAngularModuleForRootProps,WMLAngularMotionUIProperty WMLAngularCustomComponent from their orginal respective part which exlude “Angular in their name”v18.2.3100 [9/8/24]updated package to reflect the version  18.2.3 of @angular/core packagev18.2.3100 [9/8/24]updated package to reflect the version  18.2.3 of @angular/core packagev18.2.3100 [9/8/24]updated package to reflect the version  18.2.3 of @angular/core packagev18.2.3110 [9/10/24]updated package to conform with @windmillcode/angular-wml-components-basev18.2.3111 [9/10/24]updated package to conform with @windmillcode/angular-wml-components-basev18.2.3112 [9/10/24]updated package to conform with @windmillcode/angular-wml-components-basev18.2.3200 [9/16/24][UPDATE] added motionKeyFrameEvent for css transitions WMLAngularMotionUIPropertyupdated package to conform with @windmillcode/wml-components-basev18.2.4000 [9/16/24]updated package to reflect the version  18.2.4 of @angular/core packagev18.2.4000 [9/17/24]updated package to reflect the version  18.2.4 of @angular/core packagev18.2.4100 [9/19/24]updated package to conform with @windmillcode/wml-components-basev18.2.4200 [9/21/24]updated package to conform with @windmillcode/wml-components-basev18.2.5001 [9/22/24]updated package to reflect the version  18.2.5 of @angular/core packagev18.2.6000 [10/1/24]updated package to reflect the version  18.2.6 of @angular/core packagev18.2.7000 [10/2/24]updated package to reflect the version  18.2.7 of @angular/core packagev18.2.7001 [10/5/24]updated package to conform with @windmillcode/wml-components-basev18.2.7010 [10/9/24]updated package to conform with @windmillcode/wml-components-basev18.2.7020 [10/10/2024 2:15:30 PM EST]updated package to conform with @windmillcode/wml-components-base
+[PATCH] <code dir="auto">WMLAngularMotionUIProperty</code> constructor got updated in <code dir="auto">projects/wml-angular-components-base/src/lib/models.ts</code> to take partial props, fixing a bug where custom props were not being overridden just know that for the time being you can only use WMLMotionUIProperty or WMLAngularMotionUIProperty you cant use both becuase internally there would be a conflict with the management of static variables between the two classes

+v18.2.8000 [10/10/24]updated package to reflect the version  18.2.8 of @angular/core package[](/Windmillcode-Angular-CDK-Docs/angular-components/wml-accordion/)[](/Windmillcode-Angular-CDK-Docs/angular-components/wml-button/)